BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 ## Reverse Words: Write a method `reverse_words` that takes in a sentence string and returns the sentence with the order of the characters in each word reversed.
 Note that we need to reverse the order of characters in the words, do not reverse the order of words in the sentence.

 Tools we can use to attack this problem:
-- need a way to isolate the words: need to pass over every word
+- need a way to isolate the words
+- need to pass over every word

         def reverse_words(sent)
             words = sent.split(" ") # choosing to split on the space so can isolate each word into a separate element of an array